Josh5K/blackjack-vr/README.md

 There are a lot of ideas I have for a completed version of this game.
 However the scope of the project is a proof of concept.
 To allow myself to reach a completed proof of concept state they were left out.

 * User management - Currently there is no user management if a user disconnects from the websocket we forget about them and treat them as a new user if they were to reconnect.
-* State management - Storing long term data could allow us to create features such as user statistics, high scores etc..
+* State management - Storing long term data could allow us to create features such as user statistics, high scores, player balance etc..
-* Player Balance - Allow players to bet in game currency on their rounds.
+* Player Betting - Allow players to bet in game currency on their rounds.
 * Lobby/room system - Allows players to load in to seperate rooms and have multiple games going at once.
 * Improve player models
 * Card Animations